YanyaoCui/yanyao.github.io/README.md

 ## Determine the Scope of the Study
 In my research focusing on California, I referenced data from [Wikipedia](https://en.wikipedia.org/wiki/List_of_counties_in_California) and noted that there are 58 counties in the state.
 I grouped the data by county name and calculated the total population for each.
 From 2012 to 2021, I found that the sum population of the top 20 counties represents approximately 88.6% to 88.8% of the entire population of California's counties.
 Therefore, I believe these 20 counties provide a representative sample of the overall situation in California.

 ![population_top_20_counties](image/population_top_20_counties.png)

 ## Data Visualization by Pivot Table
 I analyzed the distribution of the Mean Gini Index across the 20 most populous counties in California over several years, visualizing the results with a pivot table.
 This analysis was designed to identify trends and variations in income inequality within these 20 counties.

 ![pivot_table](image/pivot_table.png)

 ## Data Visualization by Kdeplot
 Since the Gini Index is aggregated at the county level, the figure above only displays the annual average Gini coefficients for the top 20 most populous counties in California, while the figure below includes Gini Index over a decade at all tract level, the detailed tract-level analysis allows for a more granular understanding of income inequality, which might be masked in a broader county-level analysis.Finally, I find both of these two figures identify the San Francisco County as an outlier, with a significant rightward shift in its distribution.
 This trend may be attributed to difference in the SF county' population composition.

 ![kdeplot](image/kdeplot.png)

 ## Case Study in San Fransisco
 Based on the findings from the analysis above, I have decided to further narrow my research focus.
 This time, I will concentrate exclusively on the outlier, San Francisco County.

 ![SF_county](image/SF_county.jpg)

 ## Data Visualization by Pairplot
 I used a pairplot to investigate potential correlations between educational attainment and the Gini Index within San Fransisco County.
-It was evident that higher educational attainment, such as a bachelor's degree or above, is negatively correlated with the Gini Index, while having a high school education or less shows a positive correlation.
+It was evident that higher educational attainment, such as a bachelor's degree or above, is negatively correlated with the Gini Index, while having a high school education or less and associate degree show a positive correlation.
 This suggests that higher educational levels tend to reduce overall income inequality.

 ![pivot_table_1](image/pivot_table_1.png)

 Following the same methodology within San Fransisco County, I shifted my focus to the influence of racial composition on the Gini Index.
 I discovered that the percentages of White and Asian populations have significant linear correlations with the Gini Index.

 ![pivot_table_2](image/pivot_table_2.png)

 ## Animation by Plotly
 Next, I plan to create an animation that illustrates the changing correlations between various factors and the Gini Index from 2012 to 2021 within San Francisco County.
+Given the insights from the previous pairplot analysis, there appears to be a linear relationship between different levels of educational attainment (high school education or less, associate degree, bachelor’s degree or higher) and the Gini Index.
+Furthermore, the linear relationships are observed between the Gini Index and the racial compositions of White and Asian individuals comparing to other races.
+Therefore, my subsequent research will primarily focus on these five factors.
 - Firstly, let's study the correlation between the percentage of individuals with higher educational attainment and the Gini Index.
 Over the past decade, we have observed that as the proportion of people holding a bachelor's degree or higher increases, the Gini Index has gradually decreased.
 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 <div>                        <script type="text/javascript">window.PlotlyConfig = {MathJaxConfig: 'local'};</script>